International Health Regulations (IHR)

 National surveillance and response

-- Ports, airports and ground crossings
+- Health measures at ports, airports and ground crossings